fortem751/myterra/README.md

 # myterra
-Architecture Orchestration with Terraform on AWS,Azure &amp; GCP Engine
+Architecture Orchestration with Terraform on AWS,Azure and Google Compute Cloud